 If you only have a small serving of meat, adding pasta is a great way to turn it into a full meal.
 For example if you only have a few sausages or chicken breasts, chop them up and toss them with pasta and sauce.

 Serve with bread.

 If your meal seems a bit short serve it with some bread, toast or buns to stretch it further.
-One of my favourite breads to serve with soups, stews and many other meals, are my buttermilk quick breads, like this Jalapeno Cheddar Bread or my Mozzarella Parmesan Bread that can be on your table in 1 hour.
+One of my favourite breads to serve with soups, stews and many other meals, are my buttermilk quick breads, like this Jalapeno Cheddar Bread, Mozzarella Parmesan Bread, or this Basic Quick Bread, that can be on your table in 1 hour.

 Make pan of sandwiches.